ModelEarth/community/projects/related.md

 Georgia Tech, UGA, Emory and the Ray Anderson Foundation are developing an [Emissions Dashboard](https://cepl.gatech.edu/dashboardseminars) focused on local sources and sinks for greenhouse gas emissions.
 The new tools use the [Quarterly Workforce Indicators (QWI)](https://www.census.gov/data/developers/data-sets/qwi.html) along with the US Energy Information Administration (EIA) open API and other federal datasets - some of which are also included in the USEEIO/Flowsa [data pipeline](../../localsite/info/data) used in our [site widgets](../../io/charts).

-<h4>Environmentally-Extended Input Output Data</h4>

-[The EPA's USEEIO widgets](../../io/charts/) use EIA energy data and other input-output flow data compiled by flowsa.
-[View list of data sources](../../io/about/api).

 <!-- https://spatial.chat/s/QiqoChat2 -->